Behavior Changes with Autism

 Positive Behavior Support, or PBS, is a systematic approach to managing behavior that focuses on reinforcing positive behaviors and teaching new skills.
 PBS can be highly effective in reducing challenging behaviors and improving the child’s ability to function effectively.

-Visual schedules can help to ground children in predictability by creating structure.
-This helps to reduce anxiety and prevents potential meltdowns.
-Creating a visual schedule can be as simple as a picture chart that shows the child what activities they will be doing throughout the day; or they can be more complex, such as a digital schedule that shows the child the time and location of each activity.
+Visual schedules can help ground children in predictability by creating structure.
+This helps to reduce anxiety and prevent potential meltdowns.
+Creating a visual schedule can be as simple as a picture chart that shows the child what activities they will be doing throughout the day or more complex, such as a digital schedule that shows the child the time and location of each activity.

-Sensory breaks can provide autistic children with a healthy way to self-regulate and calm themselves down when they’re feeling overwhelmed and overstimulated.
-Sensory breaks can include activities such as listening to music, doing breathing exercises or simply sitting in a peaceful place.
-Sensory supports are often recommended following the evaluation of an Occupational Therapist.
+Sensory breaks can provide autistic children with a healthy way to self-regulate and calm down when they’re feeling overwhelmed and overstimulated.
+Sensory breaks can include activities such as listening to music, doing breathing exercises, or simply sitting in a peaceful place.
+Sensory supports are often recommended following an Occupational Therapist’s evaluation.

 Applied Behavior Analysis